Improve your food photography by learning some basic origami

 Instagram Polls?
 This week, Instagram integrated a new feature called Instagram Polls into their Instagram story functionality and its a big one.
 The principal is relatively easy: You add the new poll sticker to your story post, write your question and give 2 options...read more

 What is a brand?
 To fully understand branding, marketing and advertising strategies, it is crucial to understand what a brand is.
-People often associate a brand with a company’s logo, its name or a packaging and while that is partially true, it leaves out...read more
+People often associate a brand with a company’s logo, its name or a packaging and while that is partially true, it leaves out many other...read more

 The basics of web design Welcome to this second blog article and let's just jump right into the important stuff: your website.
-Your website is your brand's or company's digital home, the only place where you are in full control of functionality and content...read more
+Your website is your brand's or company's digital home, the only place where you are in full control of functionality and content (as long as...read more

 Welcome to the kitchen Hey, I am Tobi, lead strategist, and manager of the company who’s blog you are about to read.
 In this first of many blog articles, I would like to introduce us to you, talk about what we are set out to do and what you can expect from following...read more